Your Quick Guide To Crane Attachments

 Used for: Lifting and placing glass panes on buildings or shopfronts, essential for reducing breakage and ensuring worker safety.

-What it is: A secure lifting solution for Intermediate Bulk Containers (liquid tanks).
+What it is: An IBC lifting frame is a secure lifting solution for Intermediate Bulk Containers (liquid tanks).
+It is a safe and easy way to lift and transport liquid storage containers.

 Used for: Hoisting chemical or water-filled IBCs, typically in industrial or manufacturing environments.

-What it is: A horizontal beam that connects to crane hooks and spreads the load.
+What it is: A crane lifting beam is a horizontal beam that connects to crane hooks and spreads the load.
+It is a great solution for your set lifting and rigging work, where the load remains constant and typically under an overhead gantry crane.No 17

 Used for: Hoisting long or flexible items like pipes, beams, or bundles while preventing bending or swing during the lift.